-Functional incontinence occurs when a person is unable to
+Functional incontinence means that a person can't

 reach the bathroom in time to urinate because of physical or mental

-limitations, such as problems with walking, conditions such as arthritis, or
+limitations.
+These may include problems with walking, conditions such as arthritis, or

 problems with reasoning (such as dementia).
 People who have functional